API Documentation

 You must replace YOUR API KEY GOES HERE with your personal API key.

-For web socket scenarios, you will need to send the users id as part of the url.
-You can get your User ID at the top of the page in our developer portal.
+For web socket scenarios, you will need to send your Organization ID as part of the url.
+You can get your Organization ID at the top of the page in our developer portal.

-TruthScan expects for the users User ID to be included in the url of all web socket requests.
+TruthScan expects your Organization ID to be included in the url of all web socket requests.
 The documentation will look like the following:

-You must replace $USER_ID with your personal User Id.
+You must replace $ORG_ID with your personal Organization ID.

 AI Detector